TeAmigo/ptsupdater-nb/README.markdown

 Readme for PtsUpdater
 =====================
+<2011-04-28 Thu 15:45> Added ability to take a comma delimited file as input to update new/previous contracts,
 <2011-03-18 Fri 16:36> Added functionality to update to the currently active expiries.

 # For downloading 1-minute quote data into a Postgres database #
 Requires an Interactive Brokers account